LibCrowds/libcrowds-statistics/README.md

 /statistics
 ```

-In order to generate location based statistics for all users this plugin registers an
+In order to generate location based statistics for all users this plugin also registers an
 event listener to record IP addresses for all new task runs (the PyBossa default
 is to record IP addresses for anonymous users only).
 All other statistics are
 generated from the standard PyBossa data.